 Physicists tell us the universe is controlled by just four fundamental forces.
 Gravity and electromagnetism operate on a scale we can readily recognize, while the strong and weak forces act on the atomic level to connect atoms or break them apart.

 Most of physics can be understood with these forces, but there are anomalies — hints that our understanding of nature is missing something.
-For this reason, some physicists suspect that there may be a mysterious fifth force, such as a force that helps explain the nature of dark matter.
+For this reason, some physicists suspect there may be a mysterious fifth force, such as a force that helps explain the nature of dark matter.

-Interestingly, the Hungarian team's research was initially overlooked until an American team led by Jonathan Feng from the University of California, Irvine, ran their own numbers on the same data which appeared to confirm the exciting find.
-Feng's team believes that the bizarre new boson is indeed carrying a fifth force that could rewrite the book on our understanding of existence.
+The Hungarian team's research was initially overlooked until an American team led by Feng ran their own numbers on the same data, apparently confirming the find.
+Feng's team suggested the new boson is indeed carrying a fifth force that could rewrite the book on our understanding of existence.

 The original reason for the Hungarian team's experiment was to search for a theoretical "dark photon," a proposed electromagnetic force carrier for dark matter, similar to the way regular photons carry the electromagnetic force for normal matter.
 The new super-light boson may not have been the dark photon they were looking for, but its discovery could turn out to be similarly profound.